 Engagement of remunerated independent external experts

 Natural persons are invited to submit an expression of interest for any of profiles open for application at this website at any time during the validity of the call for the profile.

 Where a particular task relating to the field described in a profile is to be performed by an external expert, the ECDC will select experts for the task on the basis of pre-defined criteria, such as the skills, experience and knowledge necessary and in accordance with the principles of non-discrimination, equal treatment and absence of conflict of interests.

-- Create a profile on the expert directory.
+- Create a profile on the ECDC expert directory.

 - When ECDC looks for external experts in a specific area, it will publish a call for expression of interest on this webpage.
 Every call has a unique reference number (e.g. CEI/ECDC/DIR/2021/002).

 - Submit a Declaration of Interest (DoI) on ECDC’s eDoI tool.
 Press the button “eDoI application” on expert directory, which will re-direct you to the eDoI tool.
 For further information on how to submit a DoI, please follow the corresponding link.

 For further information of the selection of remunerated external experts, we refer to the corresponding decision of the ECDC Management Board of 17 June 2020.